 Bat Sheva Marcus, LCSW, MPH, PhD, Clinical Director

-Bat Sheva Marcus wrote her dissertation on women and vibrator use while earning her Doctor of Philosophy in human sexuality from the Institute of Advanced Study of Human Sexuality.
+Bat Sheva Marcus is a certified sex therapist and the Clinical Director of Maze Women’s Sexual Health, one of the largest centers for women’s sexual health in the country.
+Dr. Marcus wrote her dissertation on women and vibrator use while earning her Doctor of Philosophy in human sexuality from the Institute of Advanced Study of Human Sexuality.
 She also has a Master’s in public health from the same institution.
 She is a licensed social worker with a Master’s degree from Columbia University.
-She is certified both as a sexuality counselor and supervisor by the American Association of Sex Educators, Counselors and Therapists.

 Read Dr. Bat Sheva Marcus’ PhD Dissertation: Changes in a Woman’s Sexual Experience and Expectations Following the Introduction of Electric Vibrator Assistance